Nov05/Slidify-CN_Cities/README.md

 ### Notes

-It took me tremendous effort to solve two major issues:
+It took me tremendous time to solve two major issues:

 1. The representation wasn't able to display the Plotly map.
 Rather, a black map was displayed.
 I referred to **[this post]( https://stackoverflow.com/questions/34860207/adjust-the-size-of-plotly-charts-in-slidify)** to solve this issue.
 The key is to contain the map as a widget on the htmal page.
 I added the following code to my RMarkdown file.
 ```